-Electronic devices shall include all devices that can take photographs; record, play or edit audio or video data; store, transmit or receive calls, messages, text, data or images; operate online applications; or provide a wireless, unfiltered connection to the Internet.
+Electronic devices shall include all devices that can take photographs; record audio or video data; store, transmit or receive messages or images; or provide a wireless, unfiltered connection to the Internet.
+Examples of these electronic devices include, but shall not be limited to, radios, CD players, DVD players, handheld game consoles, mobile phones, tablets, laptops as well as any new technology developed with similar capabilities.